jbonhag/rdio/README.md

 2. git submodule foreach git pull origin master
 3. `export SLIMERJSLAUNCHER=/Applications/Firefox.app/Contents/MacOS/firefox`

+Right now, I keep the `CLIENT_ID` and `CLIENT_SECRET` for Rdio in a `.env` file.
+We can keep it kind of simple because the application doesn't require user authentication -- just an access token.
+When the server starts it will automatically fetch an access token and hold onto it for the duration of its lifespan.

+Because we also want to pull in our Firefox profile (see below), the command to start the server is kind of a doozy:

+    dotenv ./slimerjs/src/slimerjs -profile ~/Library/Application\ Support/Firefox/Profiles/k1cel1bq.default server.js

+But you can use:

+    ./start-slimer

 # Linux

 Thanks to the magic of Xvfb, we can run this in a terminal: